the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter6.md

 # State Management in React

-We have already covered the basics of state management in React in the previous chapters by using React’s local state, so this chapter will dig a bit deeper.
+We have already covered the basics of state management in React in the previous chapters by using React's local state, so this chapter will dig a bit deeper.
 It will expand on the best practices, how to apply them, and why you could consider using a third-party state management library.

 ## Lifting State